rednafi/rednafi.com/content/go/dummy_load_balancer.md

 ## Taking it for a spin

-You can find the self-contained complete implementation in this [gist].
+You can find the self-contained complete implementation in this gist[^4].
 Run the server in one terminal with:

 ```sh